xrazis/haris.razis.com/content/posts/cappadocia.md

 fought a UFC pro.
 It's their job.

 {{< figure src="/posts/cappadocia/PXL_20241026_105256059.webp"
-attr="We liked Beyoğlu quite a lot, so we visited a second time." width=100%
+caption="We liked Beyoğlu quite a lot, so we visited a second time." width=100%
  >}}